Anschutz Entertainment Group: Film

 Anschutz Film Group (formerly Crusader Entertainment, now known as Bristol Bay Productions and Walden Media) produced the commercially successful Holes in 2003 and The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe in 2005.

-The company also played a significant role the 2009 documentary–concert film Michael Jackson's This Is It.
+The company also played a significant role in the 2009 documentary–concert film Michael Jackson's This Is It.

 Ticketing

 AEG partnered with Outbox Enterprises, a start up company, in which AEG is both an equity partner and a client, to develop AXS (pronounced "access").
 AXS is a digital marketing platform for purchasing tickets for sports and entertainment events.

 Controversies

 Berlin

 In Berlin, local groups started a boycott against the projected development Mediaspree, of which Uber Arena (formerly O2 World and Mercedes-Benz Arena) is a part, arguing that huge sections of public spaces were being lost to the private sector.
 Furthermore, the Anschutz company was criticized for bully-like behavior in regards to the changing of the outer parameters of the sports arena.
 A section of the nearby East Side Gallery, a leftover piece of the Berlin Wall now serving as an international memorial for peace and freedom, had to be removed to enable the view of Anschutz's new arena, located on the former eastern side of the city along the river Spree.
 AEG has since promised to financially support the preservation of the East Side Gallery.